gkpk100/rtl8812au-ubuntu-18.04/README.md

 ## Realtek 802.11ac (rtl8812au)

-This is a fork of the Realtek 802.11ac (rtl8812au) v4.2.2 (7502.20130507)
+This is a fork of git://github.com/gnab/rtl8812au.git, which was based on the Realtek 802.11ac (rtl8812au) v4.2.2 (7502.20130507) driver.
-driver altered to build on Linux kernel version >= 3.10.
+This version is fixed to build on Linux kernel up to version 4.14.

 ### Purpose

-My D-Link DWA-171 wireless dual-band USB adapter needs the Realtek 8812au driver to work under Linux.
+The D-Link DWA-171 wireless dual-band USB adapter needs the Realtek 8812au driver to work under Linux.

-The current rtl8812au version (per nov.
-20th 2013) doesn't compile on Linux kernels >= 3.10 due to a change in the proc entry API, specifically the deprecation of the `create_proc_entry()` and `create_proc_read_entry()` functions in favor of the new `proc_create()` function.

 ### Building